plasma-umass/pytest-cleanslate/README.md

 their execution, but do not protect against pollution caused by top-level code in test modules; this is what pytest-cleanslate remedies.

-pytest-cleanslate also includes `cleanslate-reduce`, a tool for finding where the state pollution is occurring.
+This module also includes `cleanslate-reduce`, a tool for finding where the state pollution is occurring.
-Invoked on a test suite with a failing test, `cleanslate-reduce` looks for a smaller set of test modules and functions with which the test still fails.
+Invoked on a test suite with a failing test, `cleanslate-reduce` looks for a smaller set of test modules and functions that still lead to the test failure.

 ## How to use
 After `pip install pytest-cleanslate`, simply add `--cleanslate` to your `pytest` command line (or configuration options).

 ## Interaction with other plugins
-This plugin implies the use of `pytest-forked`, i.e., it is as though you installed that plugin and passed in `--forked` to execute all tests in separate processes.
+Running with `--cleanslate` also makes use of `pytest-forked`, i.e., it is as though you installed that plugin and passed in `--forked` to execute all tests in separate processes.

-This plugin subverts somewhat `pytest`'s mode of operation in that it postpones collecting test items within test modules (i.e., within Python test files) until the test execution phase.
+It also subverts somewhat `pytest`'s mode of operation in that it postpones collecting test items within test modules (i.e., within Python test files) until the test execution phase.
 While we have attempted to stay as compatible with other plugins as possible, it is likely to not work in some combinations (such as, for example, [pytest-xdist](https://github.com/pytest-dev/pytest-xdist)).